WorkingOnTheName/portfolio/readme.md

 ### 1. Create Flask Web Application (run.py, config.py, __init__.py, views.py, html templates, CSS, etc.)

-### 2. `pip freeze > requirements.txt` so that all dependancies for the flask web app can be installed on the Virtual Machine when we import the project from github
+### 2. `pip freeze > requirements.txt` so that all dependencies for the flask web app can be installed on the Virtual Machine when we import the project from github

 ### 3. Create a virtual machine (VM) in google cloud